Accedia/aws-workshop/Day2-EC2_and_RDS/README.md

 **Task 0.
 Make sure you are in the correct AWS region.**

-1. Before starting make sure you are in the correct region assigned to you.
+1. Before starting make sure you are in the correct region assigned to you:

+- N.Virginia - Breakout room 1 & 2
+- Ohio - Breakout room 3 & 4
+- Oregon - Breakout room 5 & 6

 If you don't know which region you should use, please, reach out to some of the hosts.

 **Task 1.
 Launch a MySQL RDS instance and make it publicly available**